 Where you are (location factor)

-Location-based authentication usually checks the user’s IP address and their geo-location.
+The last (but not least) of the authentication factors — location-based authentication — usually checks the user’s IP address and their geo-location.
 Users can whitelist certain geo-locations and block others.
 If the login attempt comes from an unrecognized location, MFA blocks the access to the account and vice versa.

 Why is multi-factor authentication important